fld-archive/fate/README.md

 Arguments:

-    birth_year Your birth year in.
+    birth_year -- Your birth year.

 Returns:
   + Your Master Number.